oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ProjectTemplates/makefile-gpu/README.md

 | Software                          | Intel(R) oneAPI DPC++ Compiler (beta)
 | What you will learn               | Get started with compile flow for GPU projects
 | Time to complete                  | n/a

+## Purpose
+This project is a template designed to help you create your own Data Parallel C++ application for GPU targets.
+The template assumes the use of make to build your application.
+See the supplied `Makefile` file for hints regarding the compiler options and libraries needed to compile a Data Parallel C++ application for GPU targets.
+And review the `main.cpp` source file for help with the header files you should include and how to implement "device selector" code for targeting your application's runtime device.

 ## Key Implementation Details
 The basic DPC++ project template for FPGA targets.